 Routinely Change Your Passwords

 Your business might create the best, strongest and most secure passwords on the planet but you should still change them regularly.
 The reason for this is that it is easier to crack a password that stays the same.
 The probability of cracking it only works in the hackers favour because they can cross off the ones they know don’t work.
 They can’t do that if your passwords change on a weekly basis.
 As soon as they change the probability resets and the task of hacking them becomes just as difficult.
 Changing your password is a tactic that a lot of big businesses use because it works.
 You don’t have to be a big business to use it because it so simple to use.
-Anyone that needs help should look at www.faq.oit.gatech.edu as they have plenty of tips and tricks.

 The software will only get you so far and then you have to rely on your employees.
 It is important that you give them your trust but only when they deserve it.
 Businesses that hand out responsibility without due cause are the ones that end up with a security breach.
 Unfortunately not all of your employees are trustworthy enough, but that doesn’t mean they can’t learn.
 With the right training they will understand what measures they need to take to ensure the business’s safety.
 And if they don’t respond to training they should know their job is on the line.
 It sounds harsh but you can’t afford a breach.
 One security breach can be fatal and land you on the scrapheap with seven other firms.

 Information technology is the key to security because IT encompasses everything online.
 Seriously, even the medical records you store need protecting or else you might find yourself in a lot of trouble.
-If you don’t believe that just take a look at www.hipaasecuritysuite.com.
+If you don’t believe that just take a look at the HIPAA rules and regulations.
 As you can see, your IT strategy is about as important a security factor as there is in the business world.
 It makes sense, then, that it has no holes.
 So many companies are happy to take care of their own IT needs, which is a massive mistake.
 Unless you are an IT company you should always hire an expert.
 They will put in place all of the necessary features that will fortify your IT and make your servers almost impossible to hack.
 At the least they will make it a lot harder to access your data remotely.
 The most basic IT features can affect your security so find a company with a great track record.

 Encrypt Your Files